dlunde/kth-poster/README.md

 # kth-poster
-A KTH-themed LaTeX poster template based on beamerposter.
+A KTH-themed LaTeX poster template/example based on beamerposter.

 ## Usage
 See `example.tex`.